‘Fairy Tail Manga’ Chapter 534: Lucy And Acnologia In Danger After ‘Book Of E.N.D’ Is Edited To Revive Natsu?

 — Daily Anime Art (@dailyanimeart) April 29, 2017

 While Acnologia was proving to be a dangerous opponent to Wendy, Erza, Jella, Anna, and others onboard Pegasus, Zeref had committed the gruesome act of tearing into Natsu with his bare hands.
 After successfully exploiting Mavis’ magic, Zeref had managed to turn into the “White Wizard,” a very powerful being with “infinite magic power.”
-For Zeref, time and space was controllable.
+For Zeref, time and space were controllable.
 He proved his prowess by disintegrating and reforming right in front of Natsu.
-After promising that he would defeat Acnologia using the Ravines of Time, White Wizard Zeref punched Natsu right in the chest, and left him bleeding on the floor of Fairy Tail Headquarters in Magnolia.
+After promising that he would defeat Acnologia using the Ravines of Time, White Wizard Zeref punched Natsu right in the chest and left him bleeding on the floor of Fairy Tail Headquarters in Magnolia.

 Although it appeared it was the end of E.N.D Natsu, mangaka Mashima has carefully inserted several clues that ensured Natsu’s survival.
-In the earlier chapters, Mavis had handed Lucy, Gray and Happy a book titled “Book of E.N.D,” and had mentioned that the manuscript would be useful in saving Natsu when the time came.
+In the earlier chapters, Mavis had handed Lucy, Gray, and Happy a book titled “Book of E.N.D,” and had mentioned that the manuscript would be useful in saving Natsu when the time came.
 She had added that along with the book, Natsu would also need his friends for his survival.

 In the previous chapter, Acnologia’s unrelenting pursuit after dodging the Ravines of Time had everybody onboard Pegasus very worried.
 Sensing the urgency of the situation, Jellal had stepped forth and proclaimed that he would buy the crewmembers some time.
 As expected, Erza was quite concerned.
 In the current chapter, Acnologia continues to chase the Pegasus with a renewed vengeance, but Jellal steps outside the Pegasus to confront him.